bcarterterp/Flap/README.md

 ## How and What Do We Test?
-UI Testing:
-Requires the app to be running with flutter-driver in the background.
-Testing is being run using VSCode.
+Testing is being run primarily using VSCode.
 Extensions that help make testing possible include:
 - Dart language extension
 - Flutter support extension

-The flutter extension should allow you to run tests via the play button on the left in the lie number column.
+The flutter extension should allow you to run tests via the play button on the left in the line number column.

+### Driver/UI Testing:
+These tests are designed to be lightweight and mainly focused on testing the initial visual elements of the screen.
+This will exclude changes to visual elements that occur as part of a user journey.
+As long as the expected elements are found in the hierarchy, the tests will pass.
+Driver tests require the app to be running with flutter-driver in the background.

-To run a test, launch the app first via the launch configuration titled:
+To run a driver test, launch the app first via the launch configuration titled:
 - Integration Tests: Launch App

 Then, navigate to your test file and run each test via the play button.
 All tests in a test file can be run by clicking the play button at the start of a group.